ilai-ucsb/music_rec/team/retrospectives/RETRO_02.md

 ## Outcomes

 For our goal this week, we want to improve our organization and get a huge portion of our database module complete.
+Our team impkemented some of these changes right away.
+We had our scribe for lecture 12 assigned and ready for the day's task.
+Some of our members got to work on the database and got a ton of progress done.
+Their work is sitting in review right now awaiting indepth review.
+We still need to implement higher level testing and be more clear on what we want for our database.

 ## Retro Assessment